How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Implementation Details

 \subsection{Atari}

-For each run in the Space Invaders and Mario experiments we used five seeds per method.
-For the Bank Heist experiments we used three seeds per method.

-We use the official implementations [3, 9] for the baselines we compare to (with their default hyperparameters).
-For AMA and Pixel MSE we adapt from [9].
-The hyperparameters used for our AMA experiments can be found in Table 3.
+For each run we used five seeds.
+We use the official implementations \cite{burda2018exploration, burda2018large} for the baselines we compare to (with their default hyperparameters).
+For AMA and Pixel MSE we adapt from \cite{burda2018large}.
+The hyperparameters used for our AMA experiments can be found in Table 5.
 We did not change the PPO/vanilla curiosity hyperparameters from the original implementation we adapted and only changed the AMA hyperparameters.
 The hyperparameters were chosen by first exploring different configurations on smaller minigrid environments and evaluating promising configurations on the Atari environments.

 The UNet architecture used for the forward predictions is described below.
 We duplicate the decoder head to create a two headed output but we only describe the encoder and decoder here.
 For the Pixel MSE baselines we use identical architectures but don't use the uncertainty predictions and train on MSE only.
 There are UNet style residual connections between the corresponding encoder and decoder layers.
 Leaky ReLU activations are used in the encoder layers and Tanh activations are used in the decoder layers.
 Batch normalisation is used throughout the hidden layers.
 Action information is concatenated at each layer.
 See supplementary code for further details.